AI Behavioral Science: Human-AI interaction

 AI has also been reshaping how people learn social and other skills by enabling interactive, low-risk environments for practicing complex skills.
 Especially with social simulation, AI can be customized to imitate a variety of specific individuals and idiosyncratic behaviors.
 This opens up possibilities for people to learn in low-stakes artificial contexts where they interact with AI rather than other humans.\footnote{This has some parallels to other arenas in which AI is enabling new knowledge.
 For example, in discovering new drugs to fight cancer and other diseases, not only can AI help model and develop new drugs, but it can simulate how they will work in humans without actually testing drugs on real humans, providing a much faster and lower cost step in testing and learning \citep{blanco2023role}.} The AI Partner and AI Mentor framework \citep{yang2024social} proposed using AI for social skill training by using simulated practice for experiential learning and by using simulated AI mentors to offer personalized feedback based on domain expertise and factual knowledge.
 Here, AI-based simulation allows for repeated, adaptive, and individualized experiences, which are especially valuable in domains that involve communication and interpersonal dynamics.

 A growing body of work demonstrates how AI's capabilities can be applied across much wider domains of human-AI interactions.
-The potential of human-AI interaction is emerging in the context of education, science, interviews, {groups and experts}, managing risk, law enforcement, medicine, and creative arts \citep{tabrizi2025magic,goldfarb2025patterns}.
+The potential of human-AI interaction is emerging in the context of education, science, interviews, {groups and experts}, managing risk, law enforcement, medicine, and creative arts \citep{tabrizi2025magic,goldfarb2025patterns,tabrizi2025behavioral}.
 It has been shown that LLM dialogues can reduce conspiracy theorizing \citep{costello2024durably}, and LLMs can facilitate compromise in highly polarized groups \citep{tessler2024ai}.

-In education, GPTeach \citep{markel2023gpteach} simulated a programming course in which simulated students made mistakes and asked questions like real students, allowing novice TAs to practice across a wide range of student behaviors.
+In education, an AI was used to simulate a programming course in which simulated students made mistakes and asked questions like real students, allowing novice TAs to practice across a wide range of student behaviors \citep{markel2023gpteach}.
 TutorCopilot \citep{wang2024tutor} offered real-time support to tutors based on expert guidance.
 In social learning, Rehearsal \citep{shaikh2024rehearsal} helped users practice conflict resolution by simulating difficult conversations, while \cite{argyle2023leveraging} used AI to provide feedback on politeness and discourse strategies to foster constructive political dialogue.
 In mental health, \cite{louie2024roleplay} and \cite{hsu2025helping} created simulated patients and AI supervisors that allow counselors to train across a range of scenarios.
 Overall, these efforts highlight the emerging role of AI as a tool for training and feedback, marking a key expansion from an information provider to a partner and collaborator in human learning.